 Your security is of utmost importance when travelling in Pakistan as some locations are very isolated, therefore, travelling with a group is recommended.
 However, there is no security concern as such if you are a foreigner travelling through the country as foreigners are welcomed in most places and treated with respect and courtesy.

 2. What place to visit in Pakistan

-The most tourist visiting the country travel to KPK (Khyber Pukhtun Kawa) are in northern Pakistan which is an absolutely beautiful part of the thew world.
-Northern Pakistan has attracted hikers and climbers from the world as K2 and Gashabrum, the second and third highest peak in the world is in Pakistan.
-This area is also a heaven for seasoned hunters who come to Pakistan on annual trophy hunting for Ibex and mountain goats.
+The most tourist visiting the country travel to KPK (Khyber Pukhtun Kawa) in northern Pakistan which is an absolutely beautiful part of the thew world.
+Northern Pakistan has attracted hikers and climbers from around the world as K2 and Gashabrum, the second and third highest peaks in the world in Pakistan.
+This area is also heaven for seasoned hunters who come to Pakistan on annual trophy hunting for Ibex and mountain goats.

 For backpackers and solo travellers, the country offers much to explore.
-Cities like Lahore has been the hub of culture and civilization for over 1000 years.
-You can wader through beautiful forts and building constructed during the Mughal period in 16 to 17 century.
-The colonial rule has a significant impact on the architecture of Lahore where civil courts, cathedral and post office building are restored to their original plans from the mid-nineteenth century.
+Cities like Lahore have been the hub of culture and civilization for over 1000 years.
+You can wader through beautiful forts and buildings constructed during the Mughal period in the 16 to 17 centuries.
+Colonial rule has a significant impact on the architecture of Lahore where civil courts, cathedral and post office building are restored to their original plans from the mid-nineteenth century.

 3. What to wear in Pakistan

-Pakistan is a Muslim country with 97% Muslim population.
+Pakistan is a Muslim country with a 97% Muslim population.
 The bigger cities are quite modern.
-As you travel away from the cities, the provincial life is more conservative.
-Women cover their head with dupatta (shawl) or chaddar.
+As you travel away from the cities, provincial life is more conservative.
+Women cover their heads with a dupatta (shawl) or chaddar.
 As a foreigner, you are expected to value and respect the norms of the country and dress appropriately.
-The women are expected to cover their body, where covering your head is not essential in most parts of the country.
-Some places in northern areas you will be expected to cover your head.
+Women are expected to cover their bodies, whereas covering their heads is not essential in most parts of the country.
+In some places in northern areas, you will be expected to cover your head.

 4. When to travel to Pakistan